The Golden Rule

 Yet what we suffer now is nothing compared to the glory he will reveal to us later.”
 Romans 8:17-18 NLT

-Has our Lord every demanded we do certain things so that He will love us?
+Has our Lord ever demanded we do certain things so that He will love us?
 Does He withdraw that love when we do not treat Him like He treats us?
 Does God contemplate how to punish us and get back at us for letting Him down over and over, day after day, year after year, century after century?
 There’s a song that has this line: “Perfect love makes no demands.”
-There is no self demand, even self-expectation in love like God loves.
+There is no self demand, even self-expectation, in love like God loves.

+God is complete in Himself, needing nothing from us.
+But it sure is wonderful and awesome when we are made to know we have pleased Him!
 We miss the mark, we even sometimes absolutely refuse to obey Him and yet He never, ever, ever changes His nature of love toward us.
 Here’s how the writer of Romans said it:

 “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 Romans 8:38-39 NASB

 And this was said at the end of Romans 8 when he had just lamented for all of Romans 7 how impossible it is to make this flesh do what the spirit truly wants to do.
+We cannot make ourselves lovable!
 Think of it.
 Let the truth of it wash any guile, any deception of doing what is right in order to have gain from people, or even to earn points with God, out of our hearts.
 The joy comes from pleasing Him.
 The Golden Rule does work, but not as a rule, as a nature!

 We no longer want our spirituality to be like an exclusive club, where only the elite are admitted.
 God cleans out of us any self-righteousness from knowledge or position or education or honor or wealth or any other factor.
 If you think He does not know how to do this, listen to Paul: